cloudfoundry-attic/bosh-lite/README.md

 **This repository is deprecated**.
 It is no longer maintained, and it is not recommended for continued use.
+Vagrant BOSH lite has been deprecated in favor of [Virtualbox BOSH lite](https://github.com/cloudfoundry/bosh-deployment).

 The original purpose of this project was to provide a pre-baked image where you could easily start BOSH with popular tools like Vagrant.
 Since then, we have made improvements to the provisioning process which avoids extra dependencies like `vagrant`, the original `bosh` Ruby CLI, and the original `bosh-init`.